romankop/IDAO-2020/README.md

 Team included <a href="https://github.com/Iliaavilov">Ilia Avilov</a>.

+Our task was to increase the accuracy of simulation model defining the location of space objects (satellites).
-Our approach included using Linear Regression and Extra Trees for each sattelite and creating time series and physical features.
+Our approach included using Linear Regression and Extra Trees for each satellite and creating time series and physical features.